 Guest: Carl Hooker, author, blogger, and innovatorIn recent years, many school districts have implemented a blended-learning model of literacy instruction that incorporates teacher-taught curriculum with student-driven technology.

-learning, why it is so important in the classroom, and how it can help create new learning opportunities for students who are struggling.
-If you currently use a blended-literacy program in your classroom, or are considering using one, this podcast
+why it is so important in the classroom, and how it can help create new learning opportunities for students who are struggling.
+If you currently use a blended-literacy program in your classroom, or are considering using one, this podcast is for you.

 Release date: January 23, 2020